Bin-Chen-Lab/spider/README.md

                  scarches_path = paste0(prefix, '/scarches-0.4.0/'))
 ```
 <p align="justify">
 Note that you may need to modify **"use_python_path = NULL"** here according to your system setting.
 SPIDER will pass this parameter to [reticulate](https://rstudio.github.io/reticulate/)'s [use_python](https://rstudio.github.io/reticulate/reference/use_python.html) function.
 You can use **"use_python_path = NULL"** if your default python configuration for reticulate is the same as the python installed in your SPIDER conda environment.
 However, if your default python configuration for reticulate is different from the python installed in your SPIDER conda environment, you'll need to modify the **use_python_path** parameter to indicate the path to the python installed in your SPIDER conda environment.
-If you don't know how to locate your python path, see [Q1](#q1) in [frequently asked questions](#frequently-asked-questions) section below.<br /><br />
+If you don't know how to locate your python path, see [Q1](#q1) in [frequently asked questions](#frequently-asked-questions) section below.<br />

-For other commonly used parameters here:<br /><br />
+For other commonly used parameters here:<br />

 **tissue**: The name of the source tissue of your transcriptome data (If your data contain multiple tissues, subset your data by tissue and run SPIDER separately on each subset).
 Use help(SPIDER_predict) to read more about this parameter.
-If your data's corresponding tissue is NOT among the 5 default tissues ('bone marrow', 'brain', 'blood', 'pleura', 'peritoneum'), use a new name that represents your data's corresponding tissue. <br /><br />
+If your data's corresponding tissue is NOT among the 5 default tissues ('bone marrow', 'brain', 'blood', 'pleura', 'peritoneum'), use a new name that represents your data's corresponding tissue. <br />

 **disease**: The name of the disease state of your transcriptome data (If your data contain multiple diseases, subset your data by disease and run SPIDER separately on each subset).
 Use help(SPIDER_predict) to read more about this parameter.
-If your data's corresponding disease is NOT among the 4 default diseases ('healthy', 'mesothelioma', 'glioblastoma', 'leukemia'), use a new name that represents your data's corresponding disease.
+If your data's corresponding disease is NOT among the 4 default diseases ('healthy', 'mesothelioma', 'glioblastoma', 'leukemia'), use a new name that represents your data's corresponding disease.<br />

 **SPIDER_model_file_path**: This is the ABSOLUTE path to the "SPIDER_weight" folder, a sub-folder stored in your "SPIDER" folder.
-Avoid using the "~" symbol to locate your path. <br /><br />
+Avoid using the "~" symbol to locate your path. <br />

 **save_path**: This is the ABSOLUTE path to the folder where you want to save your prediction results.
-Avoid using the "~" symbol to locate your path.<br /><br />
+Avoid using the "~" symbol to locate your path.<br />

 **scarches_path**: This is the ABSOLUTE path to the "scarches-0.4.0" folder, a sub-folder stored in your "SPIDER" folder.
-Avoid using the "~" symbol to locate your path. <br /><br />
+Avoid using the "~" symbol to locate your path. <br />

 You can also type the following line in R to access the help file and check more details for other parameters: <br />
 </p>